 Connected worker technology and the wearables they include can also be used to request assistance in the event of emergency situations via user-controlled SOS/panic buttons and enable last-mile connectivity to keep workers safe.

 It is essential that connected worker solutions account for the unique needs and demands of the industrial sector and the frontline workforce, while simultaneously improving overall asset and worker efficiency and productivity without sacrificing worker safety.
 This requires unique design considerations such as ruggedization and intrinsically safe devices, as well as people-centric software and data analytics to provide a holistic, user-focused ecosystem of devices, software, and platforms.
-Evolution, in any industry, is driven by the workforce and by equipping the industrial worker with a connected solution management can transform worker safety, drive behavioral changes, and implement data-driven processes that are safer and more productive.
+Evolution, in any industry, is driven by the workforce, and equipping the industrial worker with connected solution management can transform worker safety, drive behavioral changes, and implement data-driven processes that are safer and more productive.

 Guardhat is pioneering end-to-end connected worker safety solutions for industrial workers.
 The company offers cutting-edge, wearable technology; a proprietary connected worker platform – unrivaled in its ability to ingest, manage and analyze unstructured data; easy to deploy monitoring and reporting software; and a growing ecosystem of partner integrations.
 With Guardhat, companies can monitor worker location, health, and work environment to speed reaction time and help proactively solve safety challenges.
 Guardhat is headquartered in Detroit, Michigan, and operates globally.
 The company holds 15 patents in real-time location systems, wearable solution design, and connected worker software.
 For more information, visit: www.guardhat.com or contact us.